rloutlaw/JavaSDKDocs/outlawSDKDocs/get-started-first-app.md

 ## Create your App Service plan for the app and create

-From the Azure CLI 2.0, run the following to create a plan in Azure App Service's free tier, create an application in that plan , and update the application's config to use Tomcat.
+Run the following Azure CLI 2.0 commands to create a plan in Azure App Service's free tier, create an application in that plan, and update the application's config to use Tomcat.

 ```bash
 appname = AzureAppDemo$RANDOM